dinatahoun92/celebration-cards/README.md

 ```

 ## License:
-The source code and the tutorial are licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code and the tutorial are licensed under the MIT license, which you can find in the LICENSE.txt file.